New Skip the empty dashboard — get pre-loaded cascading OKRs tailored to your team. Start free

 What High-Performing Teams Do Differently

-The benchmark data from 330 organizations is consistent on what separates teams with strong Key Results from those still writing activity metrics:
+The benchmark data from 200 organizations is consistent on what separates teams with strong Key Results from those still writing activity metrics — and it comes down to four habits.

 They write the outcome first, then backfill the work.
-The initiative — the campaign, the sprint, the experiment — is how you move the Key Result.
-It's not the Key Result itself.
-High-performing teams write the outcome they want to achieve, then ask: what's the highest-leverage work that could move this number?
+The campaign, the sprint, the experiment — that's how you move the Key Result, not the Key Result itself.
+High-performing teams write the outcome they want, then ask what the highest-leverage work is that could move that number.

 Write better Key Results from day one